ubuntu/ubuntu-project-docs/docs/reference/rota.rst

    :start-after: start-canonical-contact-admonition
    :end-before: end-canonical-contact-admonition

-Vanguards from the SRU team can also usually be found in #ubuntu-release on the following schedule:
+Vanguards from the SRU team can usually be found in #ubuntu-release on the following schedule:

 +-----------+-----------------------------------------------------------------+
 | Day       | SRU Team Member (IRC nick)                                      |